 Our special guest has to second guess what is going to offend you and me - not on television, that's not his department, but movies and videos are.

-classification a second thought.
+give classification a second thought.
 There are others who ask, 'when will we trust adults to choose for themselves?'
 There are others who ask, 'when will we credit children and young people with the ability to watch critically?'
 Do we need

 Andreas Whittam Smith (AWS):

-them.
+twenty of them.
 They watch wonderful things and they watch awful things, but finally, it is an important job, I think and I have a lifetime policy of... if somebody asks you to do something, unless you can quickly think of a reason why not you

 Do you have to second guess what is likely to offend us, or indeed cause us harm?

 It's a mixture I think.
 One is doing it on behalf of one's fellow citizens, therefore, you need to know...keep yourself regularly informed as to what they are thinking.
 The public mood does slowly change.
 The report in this morning's paper

 suggests that viewers of television dislike more than they did, the diet of sex which appears on their screens it.
 I think the number thinking there is too much sex on their screens has only gone up a small percentage- up from 34% to 37%.

 Is this a cyclical thing?